bonndan/pythophant/Readme.md

 Some Magic
 ----------
+* the colon ":" following a string is treated as an opening brace, the closing brace is inserted at eol
 * use "!" and "?" for easily readable expressions like "myVar ctype_alnum?" or "myArray explode('.')!
 * "!" can also be written as "not"
 * the keyword "accessible" generates getters and setters for private class vars